Lab tests & type 1 diabetes

 You will normally be asked to do an OGTT if your doctor is unsure whether you have diabetes or not.
 This is normally if your fasting blood glucose is less than 7mmol/L but more than 6.1mmol/L.

 You will also sometimes be asked to do an OGTT when you are pregnant.
 All pregnant women in New Zealand are asked to have a "glucose challenge" test when they are 28 weeks pregnant.
 A glucose challenge test is exactly the same as an OGTT except the amount of glucose you are asked to drink is 50 grams not 75 grams.
-If the results of this test show your body is not using glucose in the normal way you are asked to go on and do a full OGTT.
+If the results of this test show your body is not using glucose in the normal way, you will be asked to go on and do a full OGTT.

 An OGTT is how diabetes of pregnancy (gestational diabetes) is usually diagnosed in New Zealand.